Yarra Hills Secondary College – an eLearning journey

 What software will my student’s BYOD need?

 Your student’s device will need current and up to date Anti-Virus software.
-We recommend ensuring the inbuilt Windows Defender software is active and is being updated regularly.
+We recommend ensuring the inbuilt Windows Security software is active and is being updated regularly.

-Yarra Hills Secondary College utilises the Microsoft 365 application suite extensively and the Department of Education and Training (Victoria) has a licensing agreement that allows this software to be installed on devices whilst your student attends a Victorian public school.
-It is anticipated that required software documentation will be available in January 2024.
-All documentation will be available on the College website.
+Yarra Hills Secondary College utilises the Microsoft 365 application suite extensively and the Department of Education (Victoria) has a licensing agreement that allows this software to be installed on devices whilst your student attends a Victorian public school.

 Do I need to buy Microsoft Windows or Microsoft Office too?